blackxored/whos_dated_who/README.md

 ```

 This library takes care of cohercion, whether it's primitives or arrays, and
 also provides a fluent method-like interface to the fields.
+Height and weight
+are measured in meters and kilograms.

 Example: